Payroll Help

 Apprenticeship Levy Annual Allowance & % |

 The apprenticeship levy is calculated when the Payroll - P32 Processing form is opened after the pay bill is calculated as normal in the Payroll Calculation command.
 The levy is shown in the Appr.
 Levy column on the Payroll - P32 Processing form and is deducted from the total amount to be paid to HMRC.
-If you need to change the allowance amount being claimed for a company, tick the Override the Allowance box and then enter the new value in the adjacent box. |
+If you need to change the allowance amount being claimed for a company, tick the Override the Allowance box and then enter the new value in the adjacent box.
+This should be changed only at the start of a pay period, i.e. before any calculations have been run for the period. |

 Employment Allowance |